 If no event sink is contained, it returns an empty collection.

+If at least one Event Sink is contained in the collection, it returns a collection ordered according to the order in which the Event Sinks have been created in the owning component.

 ECSS-E-ST-40-07_1440076

 The IEventConsumer GetEventSink method shall return the component’s event sink corresponding to the given name, with the following argument and behaviour: